 Rape culture teaches people not to get raped, when in reality society should be teaching people not to rape.
 It places the responsibility and blame for sexual violence on the victim rather than the perpetrator.

-Rape culture normalizes sexual violence and as a result, survivors may not realize what happened to them was rape.
+Rape culture normalizes sexual violence, and, as a result, survivors may not realize what happened to them was rape.
 They may think they are “overreacting” and decide not to talk to someone, get help or report the violence.
-Even if they do recognize what happened to be sexual violence, rape culture can cause them to blame themselves, feel guilty and/or ashamed and feel afraid that they will not be believed, including by professionals and authorities.
+Even if they do recognize what happened to be sexual violence, rape culture can cause them to blame themselves, feel guilty and/or ashamed and feel afraid they will not be believed, including by professionals and authorities.

-To know more about Rape culture, take this Supporting Survivors of Sexual Violence course.
+To know more about rape culture, take the provincial Supporting Survivors of Sexual Violence course.

 The Intersections of Sexual Violence

-The ways in which a person’s experiences are shaped by the interaction of different social positions (e.g. their actual, perceived, or imputed sex, sexual identity, gender identity, racial or ethnic background, economic status, faith, migration status, etc.).
-These interactions are rooted in interconnecting systems of power and produce intersecting forms of privilege and oppression shaped by colonialism, racism, homophobia, ableism, patriarchy, transphobia, queer antagonism, and/or any other form of discrimination.
+Intersectionality is the term used to describe the ways in which a person’s experiences are shaped by the interaction of their different social positions (e.g. their actual, perceived, or imputed sex, sexual identity, gender identity, racial or ethnic background, economic status, faith, migration status, etc.).
+These interactions are rooted in interconnecting systems of power and produce intersecting forms of privilege and oppression shaped by colonialism, racism, homophobia, ableism, patriarchy, transphobia, queer antagonism and/or any other form of discrimination.